-Simon Patmore is the boy from Nundah, Queensland who has now become a permanent fixture in Australian Paralympic history, with his breakthrough gold medal in the snowboard cross at the PyeongChang Winter Games.
+Simon Patmore is the boy from Nundah, QLD, who has now become a permanent fixture in Australian Paralympic history, with his breakthrough gold medal in the men’s snowboard cross SB-UL at the PyeongChang 2018 Paralympic Winter Games.

-The 30-year-old sprinkled a fair bit of that sunshine his state if famous for, by winning Australia’s first gold medal at a Winter Paralympics since Michael Milton and Bart Bunting did it at the 2002 Salt Lake City Games.
+The 30-year-old sprinkled a fair bit of that sunshine his state if famous for, by winning Australia’s first gold medal at a Winter Paralympics since Michael Milton and Bart Bunting did it at the 2002 Games.

-In gliding down the Jeongseon Alpine Centre snowboard cross course six times – two qualifying runs, third round elimination, quarterfinal, semifinals, gold medal race – Patmore also became the first man in Australian sporting history to win a medal at both the Summer and Winter Games.
-Patmore claimed bronze in the 200m T46 final at the London 2012 Paralympic Games.
+In gliding down the Jeongseon Alpine Centre snowboard cross course six times – two qualifying runs, third round elimination, quarter-final, semi-final, gold medal race – Patmore also became the first man in Australian sporting history to win a medal at both the Summer and Winter Games.
+Patmore claimed bronze in the men’s 200m T46 final at the London 2012 Paralympic Games.

-Jessica Gallagher won two bronze medals in Slalom at the Vancouver 2010 and Sochi 2014 Paralympic Winter Games, followed up with a bronze in cycling at the 2016 Rio Paralympics after she switched sports.
+Jessica Gallagher won two bronze medals in Para-alpine skiing at the Vancouver 2010 and Sochi 2014 Paralympic Winter Games, followed up with a bronze in Para-cycling at the Rio 2016 Paralympic Games after she switched sports.

 “When you guys say first gold for a while and first male athlete for Summer and Winter, I’m really proud,” Patmore said.
 “I really want to show everyone that it can be done and all you have to do is put in the effort and put in the time and trust the process.”

-And to beat Manuel Pozzerle (Italy) into silver, Patmore had to do that as he stumbled for a split-second about midway through the 925-metre course, which had 19 features.
+And to beat Manuel Pozzerle (ITA) into silver, Patmore had to do that, as he stumbled for a split-second about midway through the 925m course, which had 19 features.

 “I thought it was over; I honestly thought it was over.
 Thank God it was great snow conditions to keep me up,” he said.